SebastianDall/pymethylation_utils/README.md

 This will generate an output file named motifs-scored-read-methylation.tsv in the specified output directory.

 ## How It Works
-The installation process uses a custom command to download the correct version of the methylation_utils binary based on your operating system:
+The installation process uses a custom command to download the correct version of the `epimetheus` binary based on your operating system:

  - Linux: Downloads the Linux binary from GitHub.
  - macOS: Downloads the macOS binary.